Below you will find guidance and resources to support your return to campus.

 - Use Crimson Clear to notify HUHS of your symptoms.

-- If you are instructed by HUHS to get a Covid-19 test, you may teach remotely while you are waiting for the results of this test.
+- If you are able, you may teach remotely while you are waiting for the results of this test.

-(ii) If a Covid-19 test is positive, then the instructor is required to isolate for ten days.
-Some instructors with a positive Covid-19 test will have mild symptoms and will therefore be able to continue teaching.
-In this instance, instructors may teach remotely for this ten-day period.
+(ii) If a COVID-19 test is positive, then the instructor is required to isolate for at least 5 days.
+Some instructors with a positive COVID-19 test will have mild symptoms and will therefore be able to continue teaching.
+In this instance, instructors may teach remotely for this 5-day period.

 For individuals who test positive for COVID-19, HUHS will: